-The Council owns and manages water supply assets valued at \$12.5million, and acts as maintenance contractor for the Otama Water Supply.
+The Council owns and manages water supply assets valued at \$12.5million, and acts as the maintenance contractor for the Otama Water Supply.
 The management and operation of the water supplies are mainly through the Council with only Otama managed through a private scheme committee.
-Reticulated water supply services are provided to approximately 5,000 properties for domestic and industrial use with firefighting capabilities in the townships of Gore and Mataura, and rural stock water to the Otama area.
+Reticulated water supply services are provided to approximately 5,000 properties for domestic and industrial use with firefighting capabilities in the townships of Gore and Mataura.
 It is estimated that 74% of the usually resident population receive their water from the Council's reticulated water supplies.